icons

 Handling GST for commercial properties is key.
 Here’s a simple guide for property owners:

-2. Giving Proper Invoices: Whenever you collect rent, you must give your tenants a GST-compliant invoice.
-This invoice needs to show the GST amount clearly.
+• Giving Proper Invoices: Whenever you collect rent, you must give your tenants a GST-compliant invoice.
+This invoice should clearly display the GST amount, typically 18% of the commercial rent.

 GST on Commercial Property Rent